utwente-db/cluster/config/CLASSES/kerberos_kdc/Readme.md

     <enter new password>

     # for each host
-    # Foreach master or regionserver do the following
+    # Foreach node do the following
     for i in $(seq 1 9); do
       #adapt to CTIT
       FQN=$(printf "farm%02d.ewi.utwente.nl" $i)